-- 1. @bahamasplasticmovement: An online movement that successfully persuaded the prime minister of the Bahamas to ban the use of plastic bags. - 2. @greenschoolbali: A non-profit private pre-kindergarten to grade 12 school in Bali created to educate tomorrow's civic leaders in sustainable development. - 3.
-March for Science: A worldwide protest on Earth Day attended by people of all ages.
-This year's march took place in over 200 cities around the globe. - 4.
-Girlfriend Collective: A brand that makes leggings from recycled plastic water bottles from Taiwan.
+1. @bahamasplasticmovement: An online movement that successfully persuaded the prime minister of the Bahamas to ban the use of plastic bags.

+2. @greenschoolbali: A non-profit private pre-kindergarten to grade 12 school in Bali created to educate tomorrow's civic leaders in sustainable development.

+3. March for Science: A worldwide protest on Earth Day attended by people of all ages.
+This year's march took place in over 200 cities around the globe.

-@recipesforselflove
+4. Girlfriend Collective: A brand that makes leggings from recycled plastic water bottles from Taiwan.

+A STATE WE

+Community over Competition 4:

+@THECOVENGIRLGANG